rafaelsetragni/flutter_responsive/README.md

 ![example_6](example/assets/example6.png "Responsive grid tests")
 ![example_7](example/assets/example7.png "Responsive text tests")

-This pluggin provides a easy and productive way to work with responsive layouts for Flutter Applications in mobile, desktop and web, allowing your layout to adapt and wrap widgets ( Container, Rows, Columns and RichText ) referent to the size of his parent element.
+This plugin provides a easy and productive way to work with responsive layouts for Flutter Applications in mobile, desktop and web, allowing your layout to adapt and wrap widgets ( Container, Rows, Columns and RichText ) referent to the size of his parent element.

 Made by [Rafael Setragni](https://br.linkedin.com/in/rafael-setragni-55702823) to all Flutter's Community.